Fun, Food, Fandom: Minor League Baseball in North Carolina

 9 Greensboro GrasshoppersClass A affiliate of the Pittsburgh PiratesSee on map

-While several Minor League teams have dogs who take home plate umpires' spare balls and more, the Greensboro Grasshoppers have historically taken barking at the park to another level.
-They currently have three black Labradors who are a big part of the stadium experience: Miss Babe Ruth, Master Yogi Berra and Miss Lou Lou Gehrig retrieving bats, taking balls to the ump and participating in in-game skits.
+While several Minor League teams have dogs who take plate umpires' spare balls and more, the Greensboro Grasshoppers have historically taken barking at the park to another level.
+They currently have two black Labradors who are a big part of the stadium experience: Miss Lou Lou Gehrig and her half-sister Little Jackie Robinson retrieve bats, take balls to the ump and participate in in-game skits.
 The Grasshoppers play in downtown Greensboro’s First National Bank Field.

 10 Kannapolis Intimidators